What is a business book ghostwriter?

 Business books cover a wide range of subjects, but topics I write about fall into one of these categories:

 If there’s an opportunity to inject humor into whatever I write, I’ll take it.
 Business books are serious, but they can’t afford to be dull.
+I don’t write books for an academic or technical readership.

 How does business book ghostwriting work?